GuildedThorn/GuildedThorn/README.md

 ## Hi there! 👋
-I'm OpticaL, I'm an 18 year old developer, I'm also experienced in Networking and Hardware Maintenance
+I'm Optical, I'm an 18 year old developer, I'm also experienced in Networking and Hardware Maintenance

 ### Contacts
 - [Discord]Optical#0010